 - Smoking cigarettes is permitted (minors may not smoke) in designated areas only.
 If you plan to smoke while on campus, please bring enough cigarettes for your estimated length of stay.

 It is important to remember that all luggage and personal items will be searched upon arrival at The Meadows.
 Patients may request to be present for the search, during which time any prohibited items will be taken and held by staff until a patient leaves, or shipped to a patient’s home address.

 For confidentiality reasons, cell phones/smartphones will not be allowed on campus.
 You may bring your cell phone/smartphone but these items will be held by staff.
 Patients will be provided the opportunity to make one initial phone call upon admission to verify arrival.
 There is a three day waiting period after admission before patients are permitted to use the phone.
 Monitored phone times are designated four times daily.
-Please bring a phone card or you may purchase a phone card from the Bookstore.

 There is a TV for use in the peer lounge.